Exploring the conditions for sustainability with open-ended innovation: The Model

+where the baseline population fitness is enhanced by technological progress and $N_0$ represents the carrying capacity in the absence of technology.
+The parameter $f_i$ captures the contribution of technology $i$ to fertility or population fitness.
+Notably, technologies that generate environmental pollution may diminish population fitness, for instance, by reducing reproductive success or increasing mortality. \end{description}

-The parameters $\mu_t$,$\varepsilon$ and $\nu$ define time scales of the dynamics.
-A technology is defined by the parameters $\vec x=(\theta_t,\gamma_t,\delta_t,\sigma_t)$ which are all positive and are drawn from a probability distribution $p(\vec x)$.
-We imagine a dynamic where technologies are introduced in a sequence of innovation events which are modeled as random draws from $p(\vec x)$.
-We shall take $t$ as a time variable, although one might also consider technological innovation as a Poisson process occurring at rate $\lambda N$, proportional to the population size.
-The initial conditions are $E(t=0)=E_0$ and $N(t=0)=N_0(E_0)$.
-Note that in a pristine environment without technologies, $E=E_0$, any introduced innovation will invade the system since $\dot s_t>0$.
-However, as the environment becomes depleted, the successful adoption of new technologies requires that $N-S$ exceeds a threshold proportional to the environmental degradation $E_0-E$.
+The parameters $\tau_L$, $\tau_E$ and $\tau_N$ define the characteristic time scales for the dynamics of the different components.
+Each technology $i$ is defined by a set of parameters $\vec x_i=(a_i,b_i,d_i,f_i)$, all strictly positive and drawn from a probability distribution $p(\vec x)$.
+Technological progress is modeled as a sequence of innovation events, represented by random draws from $p(\vec x)$.
+We describe socio-technical innovation as a Poisson process with a rate that may depend on the state variables $N,E$ and $\ell_i$, $i=1,\ldots, I$.

-We focus in the case $\sigma_t=q\theta_t$, where $q$ will be a key parameter in the analysis.
-To elucidate its meaning, we argue that labor intensive technologies correspond to a very small value of $\theta_t$, whereas those that can be operated with limited human intervention have a high value of $\theta_t$.
-Hence $\theta_t$ can be considered as a measure of labor productivity.
-So, for a given demographic impact technology $\sigma_t$, $q=\sigma_t/\theta_t$ can be taken as an inverse measure of the efficiency of technologies.
-Likewise, we shall assume that $\delta_t=d\gamma_t$, with $d$ providing a measure of the environmental impact of technologies.
-In other words, we assume that the more a technology exploits the environment (large $\gamma_t$), the more it degrades it.
-These assumptions will allow us to discuss results in terms of efficiency ($q$) and impacts ($d$), thus deriving crisp results.
+The initial conditions are $E(t=0)=E_0$, $N(t=0)=N_0$, corresponding to the stationary state of Eqs.~\eqref{eq:E},~\eqref{eq:N} without technologies ($I=0$).
+We analyze the dynamics in terms of \textit{innovation time} $I$, which counts the number of innovations introduced up to time $t$, assuming that following each innovation event the dynamical system reaches its asymptotic state before the next innovation is introduced.

+As previously stated, any innovation successfully invades a pristine environment ($E=E_0$) without technologies ($I=0$), as $\frac{d\ell_1}{dt}>0$ for small $\ell_1>0$.
+However, as the environment is depleted, the successful adoption of a new innovation requires that $N-L$ exceeds a threshold proportional to environmental degradation, $E_0-E$.